Yves33/TorchPSC/Readme.md

 ------------------------------
 + **GUI options:**
   + Use sliders: choose to use slider as inputs instead of text
-  + Show PCA: shows the PCA window (PCA of all extracted events)
+  + Show PCA: shows the PCA window (PCA of all extracted events.
+Only on Linux or WSL2)
   + Enable voltage traces: by default, the program will reject any file is units is not Amperes (or a multiple).
-This options enables to load signals even if units is not A.
+This option enables to load signals even if units is not A.
 + **Filters:**
   + Low pass: low pass butterworth filter with indicated cutoff frequency.
 0 disables the filter
   + Band sop: Band stop filter (iirnotch) to remove electrical interference.